 - 2.15 The Fund participates in the Common Investment Fund, as explained in Section 3 of this Appendix. - 2.16 The ranges for stock market assets only indicate tolerable variations according to investment conditions at any time.
-Due to the practicalities of Alternative Investments, it is not appropriate to manage these within a small control range. - 2.17 Investigations are currently being carried out into the selection of appropriate Alternative Investment Classes whilst being conscious that the Fund achieves the desired levels of returns within the agreed risk profile. - 2.18 The cash holdings in this Fund are subject to the following restrictions -
+Due to the practicalities of Alternative Investments, it is not appropriate to manage these within a small control range. - 2.17 Investigations are currently being carried into the selection of appropriate Alternative Investment Classes whilst being conscious that the Fund achieves the desired levels of returns within the agreed risk profile.

+2.18 The cash holdings in this Fund are subject to the following restrictions -

-2.20 Investment is made in cash deposits, certificates of deposits and limited amounts of commercial paper and floating rate notes.
+2.20 Investment is made in cash deposits, certificates of deposits and limited amounts of commercial paper and floating-rate notes.
 The investment manager operates within the following allocation limits -

-Asset Class Maximum Maximum
+Asset Class Maximum Maturity Maximum Allocation %

-Maturity Allocation %

-Call and Overnight Deposits one day 100
+Call & Overnight Deposits One Day 100

-Certificates of Deposit 2 years 100
+Certificates of Deposit 2 Years 100

-Fixed Deposits 3 months 25
+Fixed Deposits 3 Months 25

-Commercial Paper 3 months 25
+Commercial Paper 3 Months 25

-Floating Rate Notes 5 years 25
+Floating-Rate Notes 5 Years 25

-- 2.21 No more than 25% of the portfolio can exceed one year to maturity. - 2.22 Deposits held by Investment Cash Managers can only be made with institutions which fall into the following categories -
+- 2.21 No more than 25% of the portfolio can exceed one year to maturity. - 2.22 Deposits, held by Investment Cash Managers can only be made with institutions which fall into the following categories -